akapkotel/light_raycasting/README.md

 3. Replacing single-colored "lit" polygon with gradient to simulate diminishing power of light.
 It could force me to replace arcade library with something else, since arcade does not allow draw gradient-polygons in real-time.
 4. Adding this project to my Django blog (when it is also finished).

-If anyone has ideas how to make this algorithm better (fasetr), please, notice me, fork and make pull-requests.
+If anyone has ideas how to make this algorithm better (faster), please, notice me, fork and make pull-requests.

 ----